q3579338/veriblock-auto-pop/README.md

   pip install requests

-3 CHANGE THE POP MINER PORT IN POPMINER AND WRITE DOWN IT IN IPLIST FOR EXAMPLE:
+3 CHANGE THE POP MINER PORT IN POPMINER AND WRITE DOWN IT IN IPLIST.TXT FOR EXAMPLE:

 auto.mine.round1=false